This post may contain affiliate links which won’t change your price but will share some commission. See my disclosure policy.

 All you need for this recipe is a large can of whole tomatoes, tomato paste, and some common spices you probably already have in your pantry.
 Other things you’ll need: a blender and a sauce pan.
 This marinara sauce recipe is cheap and you can make big batches to freeze some for later occasions (<—highly recommend doing this!)

-Marinara sauce is classic on spaghetti, but my favorite recipe to use it on is chickpea meatball subs – OMG SO GOOD.
+Marinara sauce is classic on spaghetti, with vegan stuffed shells, but my favorite recipe to use it on is chickpea meatball subs – OMG SO GOOD.
 Even my meat-eating husband likes these.
 Totally hits the spot.

 Sauce tips: I love a super smooth marinara sauce (this is a no-chunks household) but if you like a chunky sauce, simply pulse the ingredients until it’s the consistency you like.
 Or, add some canned diced tomatoes.
 Don’t be afraid to play around with the seasonings either – so many delicious Italian spices out there.
 These spices just happen to be my personal favorites for marinara.
 Sometimes I get crazy and add a little oregano instead of marjoram.
 Nom nom.